-A Dutch activist ethnologist of the renowned Meertens Instituut, John Helsloot, claimed in 2011 and 2012 that Black Pete is only a "recent and essentially racist phenomenon".
-Indeed, Helsloot found a nineteenth-century source in which there is mention of a kroesharige neger (a frizzy-haired negro) by the side of Saint Nicholas.
-In the eighteenth century, having a black servant was a status symbol for well-to-do Amsterdam merchants.
+A Dutch activist-ethnologist of the renowned Meertens Instituut, John Helsloot, claimed in 2011 and 2012 that Black Pete is only a "recent and essentially racist phenomenon".
+Indeed, the earliest source in which a black person is employed in the celebration came from the nineteenth century: in it, there is mention of a kroesharige neger (a frizzy-haired negro) by the side of Saint Nicholas.
+Helsloot's supports his claim by the fact that in eighteenth-century Amsterdam, having a black servant was a status symbol for well-to-do merchants.
 'Therefore, Black Pete's face has nothing to do with a slide through the chimney', Helsloot remarks.

-black slave; Saint Nicholas is his boss; with this hierarchy in combination with his behaviour, Black Pete corresponds to white prejudices against blacks.
+black slave; Saint Nicholas is his boss; in this hierarchy, combined with his behaviour, Black Pete corresponds to white prejudices against blacks.

 What does folkloric literature say?